Linuxfabrik/monitoring-plugins/check-plugins/redfish-sensor/README.md

 Checks hardware sensor readings (temperature, voltage, fan speed, power) from the Redfish Chassis collection via the Redfish API.
 Also evaluates fan redundancy status.
 A Chassis is roughly defined as a physical view of a computer system as seen by a human.
 A single Chassis resource can house sensors, fans, and other components.

+**Important Notes:**

+* Tested on DELL iDRAC and DMTF Simulator
+* A check takes up to 10 seconds.
+Increasing runtime timeout to 30 seconds is recommended.
+* This check runs with both HTTP and HTTPS.
+It uses GET requests only.
+* No additional Python Redfish modules need to be installed.

 **Data Collection:**

 * Queries `/redfish/v1/Chassis` to enumerate chassis members